nus-cs2113-AY2122S2/tp/docs/team/froststein.md

 * Managed `Issue Tracker` to ensure no task is left out & all pending task are tracked.
 * Managed Milestones (`v1.0`, `v2.0`, `v2.1`) and `v2.0` release.
 * Listed out objectives to be met for each team meeting and ensured the team's progress was on schedule.

-#### Miscellaneous Contributions
-* Set up a Telegram channel for sending pull request messages.
-    * This is to ensure all PRs are reviewed in a timely fashion.
+* Set up a Telegram channel for sending pull request messages so that all PRs are reviewed in a timely fashion.
 * Drafted the script and slides for demo video v1.0 and v2.1.
 * Bugs found for other team during PED [Bugs found](https://github.com/froststein/ped/issues)